tejasae-afk/LLM4ChipDesign/HW1_ChipChat/README.md

 Each notebook is self-contained and can be executed independently.

-Assignment Overview
+## 📑 Assignment Breakdown

-Part I — Tutorial Examples
+### 🔹 Part I — Tutorial Examples

 Two official ChipChat tutorial examples were completed:

-Example A (Combinational): binary_to_bcd
-A purely combinational module that converts a binary input into its BCD representation.

-Example B (Sequential / FSM): sequence_detector
-A finite state machine that detects a specified input sequence and asserts an output signal when the sequence is observed.

-For each example, the corresponding notebook includes:

-The final prompt used for RTL generation

-The raw LLM-generated output

-Cleaned and synthesizable Verilog code

-The provided (unchanged) testbench

-Compilation and simulation using iverilog and vvp

-Programmatic generation of .v files for reproducibility

-Part II — Debugging and Iteration

-Part II documents an iterative debugging process based on the FSM example from Part I. Although the design initially compiled successfully, it failed simulation due to subtle issues related to reset behavior and Verilog scheduling semantics.

-This section demonstrates:

-Multiple debugging iterations

-Identification of simulation failures

-Root-cause analysis

-Incremental fixes applied only to the DUT

-A final passing simulation using the original testbench

-This part highlights the importance of verification and debugging when working with LLM-generated hardware descriptions.

-Part III — Prompt-Engineering Extension

-For the extension, the tutorial design was modified to introduce additional functionality beyond the original specification.
-The extension demonstrates how prompt engineering can be used to guide an LLM toward generating modified RTL, and how verification must be adapted accordingly.

-This part includes:

-A clearly defined extension to the original design specification

-Updated RTL reflecting the new behavior

-A self-checking testbench written to verify the extension

-Successful simulation results demonstrating correctness

-Tools and Environment

-Environment: Google Colab

-LLM Access: OpenAI API (via the Chat Completions interface)

-Simulation: Icarus Verilog (iverilog -g2012, vvp)

-All dependencies are installed within the notebooks.
-The only required manual step to rerun the notebooks is inserting an OpenAI API key in the designated cell.

-Reproducibility

-Each notebook is designed to run from top to bottom on a fresh Colab runtime.
+- **Example A (Combinational): `binary_to_bcd`**
+  A purely combinational Verilog module that converts a binary input into its corresponding BCD representation.

+- **Example B (Sequential / FSM): `sequence_detector`**
+  A finite state machine that detects a specified input sequence with support for overlapping patterns.

+For both examples, the notebooks include:
+- The final prompt used for RTL generation
+- The raw LLM-generated output
+- Cleaned, synthesizable Verilog code
+- A self-checking testbench
+- Compilation and simulation using `iverilog` and `vvp`
+- Programmatic generation of `.v` files for reproducibility

+---

+### 🔹 Part II — Debugging Loop

+Part II documents a real debugging process encountered in the FSM example.
+Although the initial design compiled successfully, it failed simulation due to subtle issues related to output timing and testbench expectations.

+The debugging process includes:
+- Multiple iterations
+- Clear failure symptoms observed during simulation
+- Root-cause analysis
+- Incremental design fixes
+- A final passing simulation

+This section highlights the continued importance of verification and debugging when working with LLM-generated RTL.

+---

+### 🔹 Part III — Prompt-Engineering Extension

+For the extension, the FSM tutorial example was modified by:
+- Changing the detected input sequence
+- Adding an `enable` signal to gate state updates
+- Exposing the internal FSM state through a `state_out` output

+The prompt was updated to reflect the modified specification, and the testbench was updated accordingly to verify the new behavior.

+---

+## 🛠 Tools and Environment

+- **Environment:** Google Colab
+- **LLM Access:** OpenAI Chat Completions API
+  *(The backend model was not explicitly fixed in the notebooks)*
+- **Simulation:** Icarus Verilog (`iverilog -g2012`, `vvp`)

+All dependencies are installed directly within the notebooks.
+The only manual step required to rerun them is inserting an API key in the designated cell.

+---

+## 🔁 Reproducibility

+Each notebook is designed to run top-to-bottom on a fresh Colab runtime.
 Running a notebook will:

-Install required dependencies
+1. Install required tools

-Generate Verilog RTL files
+2. Generate the RTL and testbench files

-Compile the design using iverilog
+3. Compile the design using `iverilog`

-Run the simulation using vvp
+4. Run the simulation using `vvp`

-Display clear pass/fail results
+5. Print a clear PASS/FAIL message

 No external files or manual edits are required beyond providing an API key.

-Lessons Learned
+---

+## 📚 What I Learned

-LLMs can significantly speed up early RTL development, but they are not guaranteed to produce correct or synthesizable designs
+- LLMs can accelerate early RTL development but are not guaranteed to be correct

-Prompt clarity and specificity strongly influence generated HDL quality
+- Prompt specificity has a significant impact on synthesizable HDL quality

-Simulation is essential for validating correctness
+- Simulation remains the ultimate source of truth for correctness

-Debugging LLM-generated RTL remains a human-driven process
+- Debugging LLM-generated RTL is still a human-driven process

-Treating the LLM as an assistant rather than an authority leads to better outcomes
+- Treating the LLM as an assistant rather than an authority leads to better outcomes

+---

-Course Information
+## 🎓 Course Information

-Course: LLM4ChipDesign
+**Course Instructors:**
-Instructor: Prof. Dr. Ramesh Karri
+- Prof. Dr. Ramesh Karri
-Course Assistant: Weihua Xiao
+- Course Assistant: Weihua Xiao

+---

-Author
+## 👤 Author

-Tejas Attarde
+**Tejas Attarde**
 M.S.
 Electrical & Computer Engineering
 NYU Tandon School of Engineering

+---

-Notes
+## Notes

 This repository is submitted as part of a course assignment.